 You want to follow your buyers throughout their navigation journey and show your products at the right time.
 From a marketer perspective, building such a diversified multi-touch journey, comes with some pain points:

-1. Poor control over each digital channel
+1. Poor control over each digital channel, marketplace and social channel

 Manually building your feeds is a clunky process; organising, navigating through and digesting product data that’s managed manually is unsurprisingly difficult.
 You’ll miss common errors, overlook inaccuracies, and your products may miss a chance to show up altogether.
 That’s where you’re leaving money on the table.

 And it’s not just how slowly you’re manually making changes to your feeds.
 The ever-changing feed requirements for each channel can be a nightmare to keep up with.
 You might miss the latest channel update that will make your products not show at all (Google has 24 mandatory attributes, that keeps changing), or miss taking advantage of new optional attributes (Google curbside pickup – as an example).
-That’s revenue missed, and budget wasted
+That’s revenue missed, and budget wasted.

 2. Hard to get granular and accurate